Encodability Criteria for Quantum Based Systems: Introduction

 These two results show that the quality criteria can still be applied in the context of quantum based systems and are still meaningful in this setting.
 They may, however, not be exhaustive.
 Therefore, we discuss directions of additional quality criteria that might be relevant for quantum based systems.

-Our encoding satisfies compositionality, name invariance \wrt~channel names and qubit names, strong operational correspondence, divergence reflection, success sensitiveness, and that the encoding preserves the size of quantum registers.
-We also show that there is no encoding from \qCCS into \CQP that satisfies compositionality, operational correspondence, and success sensitiveness.
+Our encoding satisfies compositionality, name invariance \wrt channel names and qubit names, strong operational correspondence, divergence reflection, success sensitiveness, and that the encoding preserves the size of quantum registers.
+We also show that there is no encoding from \OQS/\qCCS into \CQS/\CQP that satisfies compositionality, operational correspondence, and success sensitiveness, where we consider a variant \qCCS with a measurement operator as given in \cite{FengDuanJiYing07,FengDuanYing12}.